Some links in this post may be affiliate links

 King Anthurium can grow to a height of 3-6 feet and 3-4 feet wide.
 The leaves may be up to 6 feet long which places this plant among the large-leafed plants ideal for a bold statement in any space.

 Are you looking to add Anthurium veitchii to your collection?
-Magnificent plants are available online on Etsy (Link to Etsy).
+You can get magnificent plants from Etsy (Link to Etsy).

-Anthurium veitchii (King Anthurium) prefers bright indirect light, average warmth of 18-280C, humidity of 60-70% and consistently moist, rich, aroids potting soils coupled with fortnightly feeding during the growing season.
+To care for Anthurium veitchii indoors, provide bright indirect light, warmth of 18-280C, humidity of 60-70% and consistently moist, rich, well-drained potting soils coupled with fortnightly feeding during the growing season.

 King Anthurium requires removal of yellow leaves to keep it neat as well as reduce pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for a detailed account on these growing conditions and how to achieve them.

 Anthurium veitchii grows best in bright indirect light (dappled light).
-Keep it away from direct sunshine as it can scorch the leaves.
+Keep it away from direct sunshine to prevent scorching of the leaves.

-Where the natural lighting is not adequate, consider investing in grow lights to supplement it to promote lush growth.
-Check out these full spectrum grow lights available on Amazon.
+Low light will result in yellowing and leggy growth.
+If the natural lighting is not adequate, consider investing in a grow light to supplement it for a lush growth.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth to avoid lop-sided growth.

-Feed Anthurium veitchii every 4-6 weeks during the growing period with a balanced, liquid fertilizer.
+Feed Anthurium veitchii with a balanced, liquid fertilizer every 4-6 weeks during the growing period for a healthy growth.
 Stop feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

-Regularly, flush out accumulated salts from the soil by running a stream of water through the soil until the water comes out through the drainage hole.
-Allow it to run for a few minutes and repeat the process several times.
+Regularly, flush out accumulated salts by running a stream of water through the soil until the water flows out through the drainage hole.

 Repot Anthurium veitchii every 1-2 years at the beginning of the growing season.
-Use a pot one size larger and free-draining soil that is rich in organic matter.
+Use a pot one size larger and well-draining soil that is rich in organic matter.

 Pruning Anthurium veitchii is easy as it involves removal yellow and dead leaves to maintain the plant neat as well as reduce pest and disease infestations.